blazvrh/Shift-Planner-v2/README.md

     - express-form-data
     - validate
     - mariadb
-    - nodemon (usefull global tool ...)
+    - -g nodemon (not required but is a usefull global tool ...)
   - RemoteMySQL.com